Trump tells aides he supports second round of stimulus checks, but White House divisions remain

-President Trump has told aides he is largely supportive of sending Americans another round of stimulus checks, expressing the belief that the payments will boost the economy and help his chances at reelection in November, according to three people aware of internal administration deliberations.
+President Donald Trump has told aides he is largely supportive of sending Americans another round of stimulus checks,expressing the belief thatthe payments will boost the economy and help his chances at reelection in November, according to three people aware of internal administration deliberations.

 However, leading congressional Republicans and some senior White House officials remain skeptical of sending more checks, creating a rift within conservative circles that could have significant consequences for the stimulus package set to be taken up by lawmakers in July.
 The White House has not officially taken a position on the matter.